sujitojha1/EVA8/Session6/README.md

         4. copy paste your training log (you must be running validation/text after each Epoch
         5. Share the link for your README.md file.

+## Introduction

+The goal of this assignment is to design a Convolutional Neural Network (CNN) using PyTorch and the Albumentation library to achieve an accuracy of 85% on the CIFAR10 dataset.
+The code for this assignment is provided in a Jupyter Notebook, which can be found [here](./EVA8_S6_CIFAR10.ipynb).

+The CIFAR10 dataset consists of 60,000 32x32 color training images and 10,000 test images, labeled into 10 classes.
+The 10 classes represent airplanes, cars, birds, cats, deer, dogs, frogs, horses, ships, and trucks.
+The dataset is divided into 50,000 training images and 10,000 validation images.

+## Model Description

+The model used for this project is based on the C1C2C3C40 architecture with a few modifications.
+The network consists of 3 3x3 convolutional layers with stride 2 instead of max pooling, and a final layer with global average pooling (GAP).
+One of the layers uses depthwise separable convolution, and one of the layers uses dilated convolution.
+The model is trained using GPU.